-To meet the domestic demand, DAFRA built a plant in the Industrial Pole of Manaus (AM).
-This unit was installed in an area of 170,000 m2 of land and it has 35,000 m2 of built area.
+The DAFRA´s plant in the Polo Industrial de Manaus (AM) was installed in an area of 170,000 m2 of land and it has 35,000 m2 of built area.
 The plant currently has over 500 employees and an annual production capacity of 200,000 motorcycles.

-The product line of the Brazilian brand consists of motorcycles between 100cc and 300cc and the Super 50 moped.
-The street category is represented by the models Supper 100, Speed 150 and Apache RTR 150, while scooter category has the motorcycles Smart 125 and Citycom 300i.
-For the CUB segment, DAFRA offers the ZIG and, for lovers of custom style motorcycles, Kansas 150 is available.
+The product line of this Brazilian brand consists of motorcycles between 100cc and 400cc and the Super 50 and ZIG 50 mopeds.
+The street category is represented by the models Supper 100, Riva 150, Riva Cargo, Apache RTR 150 and Next 250, while scooter category has the Cityclass 200i, Citycom S 300i and Maxsym 400i.
+For the CUB segment DAFRA offers the ZIG+ and, for lovers of custom style motorcycles, Horizon 150 and Horizon 250 are available.

 In 2009, DAFRA inaugurated a Laboratory of Pollutant Emission Control and Experimental Analysis in its industrial headquarters, which received more than R$ 8 million investment and has a total area of 4,700 m2 (2,000 m2 of built area).
 This laboratory is considered the most modern in Latin America and it allows the engineering area of the business to develop technological innovations and its own know-how.
 In addition, in the near future, it will enable the registration of new patents.
 The laboratory is equipped with state-of-the-art equipment to perform structural analysis, vibration analysis, and conceptual and wear tests and studies on greenhouse gas emissions.
 For example, it has power dynamometers (for chassis and emissions), accelerometer and other equipment to simulate riding conditions.
 During the tests, the motorcycles are connected to computers and are subjected to stress levels similar to those that they might face in different driving conditions, such as variations in speed, temperature, slope and topography.
 Reports generated bases on the analysis enable DAFRA's engineers to verify the implementations required to obtain the best performance in every situation.
 Besides having its own laboratory of emission control, DAFRA developed in 2010 a Clean Room to produce high-performance engines.
 Such room was created through a partnership with TVS Motor Company, a leading motorcycle manufacturer in India and in the world.
 The Clean Room of the factory located in Manaus is a controlled environment and it is used to manufacture engines with high performance and durability.
 It is the only clean room in the two-wheel sector in Brazil and it was built based on a concept of technology that is a benchmark worldwide, using the best practices in the manufacture of high technology engines.